-It was shown earlier through detailed analysis that the disc structure is not affected by the X-ray irradiation \citep{Dubus1999,Lasota2001}.
-This means that the irradiation flux does not change the $h/r$ ratio and its $\Mdotin$ dependence along the hot portion of the disc.
-Nevertheless, the irradiation significantly affects the stability criteria of the disc by reducing the minimum critical surface densities for the transition to the cold state \citep{king1998,KingRitter1998,Dubus1999,dubus2001,Lasota2001}.
+It was shown earlier through detailed analysis that the disk structure is not affected by the X-ray irradiation \citep{Dubus1999,Lasota2001}.
+This means that the irradiation flux does not change the $h/r$ ratio and its $\Mdotin$ dependence along the hot portion of the disk.
+Nevertheless, the irradiation significantly affects the stability criteria of the disk by reducing the minimum critical surface densities for the transition to the cold state \citep{king1998,KingRitter1998,Dubus1999,dubus2001,Lasota2001}.

-At the peak of the X-ray outburst, a large portion of the disc is irradiated.
-With decreasing $\Lx$ in the decay phase, the radius of the hot disc, $r_h$, decreases as well.
-The irradiation flux, $\Firr$, determines the current position of the hot disc radius, $r_h$, and governs the speed of its inward propagation.
-In this phase, the X-ray light curve characteristics are produced mainly by the dynamics of the hot inner disc.
-Meanwhile, the outer cold regions of the disc that remains outside $r_h$ evolve with purely viscous decay, without any significant effect on the decay light curve.
-In other words, the $\Mdotin$ dependence of the disc aspect ratio enters the model calculations across the hot disc only which could be approximated by a steady disc profile corresponding to the current mass-flow rate of the disc.
+At the peak of the X-ray outburst, a large portion of the disk is irradiated.
+With decreasing $\Lx$ in the decay phase, the radius of the hot disk, $r_h$, decreases as well.
+The irradiation flux, $\Firr$, determines the current position of the hot disk radius, $r_h$, and governs the speed of its inward propagation.
+In this phase, the X-ray light curve characteristics are produced mainly by the dynamics of the hot inner disk.
+Meanwhile, the outer cold regions of the disk that remain outside $r_h$ evolve with purely viscous decay, without any significant effect on the decay light curve.
+In other words, the $\Mdotin$ dependence of the disk aspect ratio enters the model calculations across the hot disk only which could be approximated by a steady disk profile corresponding to the current mass-flow rate of the disk.

 Following the conventional approach, we calculate the kinematic viscosity with two different $\alpha$ parameters, $\alphaH$ and $\alphaC$, for the hot and cold viscosity states, respectively.
 For a given $r$ in the cold (hot) state, there is a maximum (minimum) critical surface density $\SigmaMax$ ($\SigmaMin$) for the transition to the hot (cold) state.
-We adopt $\SigmaMax$ and $\SigmaMin$ equations obtained by \citet{dubus2001} through detailed vertical disc analyses.
-Interpolating the critical $\Sigma$ values found for different radii of the disc, \citet{dubus2001} obtained
+We adopt $\SigmaMax$ and $\SigmaMin$ equations obtained by \citet{dubus2001} through detailed vertical disk analyses.
+Interpolating the critical $\Sigma$ values found for different radii of the disk, \citet{dubus2001} obtained